Arinerron/WebBitcoin/README.md

 # WebBitcoin
-A client-side web-based bitcoin wallet
+A client-side web-based bitcoin and ethereum wallet